 Contact a Fort Lauderdale attorney with experience fighting federal charges

 Federal crimes are investigated thoroughly and prosecuted aggressively by highly trained professionals.
 At Joffe Law, P.A., we have the knowledge and experience to level the playing field as we zealously protect our clients’ rights.
-Call our Broward County bank robbery defense lawyers today at 954-723-0007 to schedule a free case consultation in Fort Lauderdale or Naples, Florida.
+Call our Broward County bank robbery defense lawyers today at 954-723-0007 to schedule a free case consultation in Fort Lauderdale, Florida.